Fast Online Degree Programs and How They Work

 Frequently Asked Questions About Accelerated Degree Programs

-A traditional bachelor’s degree requires 120 credit hours, which usually takes at least four years to complete.
-Many schools offer accelerated formats, allowing students to take on higher course loads and complete the degree in as little as three years.
+A traditional bachelor’s degree requires 120 credits, which usually takes at least four years to complete.
+Many schools offer accelerated formats, allowing students to take on higher course loads and complete the degree in a shorter amount of time.

 Explore More College Resources